 x3 bar close up

 The bar itself is like a mini Olympic barbell, with good knurling and bearings for smooth movements every time.
 “It’s actually thicker than a power bar,” says Cooper Mitchell, founder of Garage Gym Reviews and a home gym equipment expert.
 “It’s got some girth to it, which I don’t mind on deadlifts.
 There’s no bending this thing, it’s extremely stiff.”
+It’s a simple construction, but with a solid build, Coop rates it a 4 out of 5 for construction and durability.

 You can also get access to the X3 app, which will track your progress not just in terms of reps and sets but also measure how much force you’re creating with each lift.
 Coop and Brittany Combs, GGR’s social media manager and a busy mother, say they enjoyed the workouts and have both used it while on the go.

-Read our X3 bar review for our full thoughts.
+Read our X3 Bar review for our full thoughts.

 Want resistance bands without extra X3 features?
 Try Living.Fit Resistance Bands or Rogue Monster Bands.